 Naomi Ko (she/her) Sign up for a Consultation

-"I can help artists with grants and fellowships.
+"I can advise artists on grants and fellowships.
 I can help artists navigate the national film scene, particularly in narrative fiction projects."

 Bio: Naomi is an award-winning Korean American filmmaker, writer, actor, comedian, cultural producer, and grant writer.
 She is an experienced grant and fellowship writer, has won over 50 grants and fellowships, and sat on local and national panels.
 Naomi is a Sundance Episodic Fellow and Bush Leadership Fellow, and a former McKnight Media Arts fellow and Jerome Hill Artist Fellow in Film.
 Visit her website at www.konaomi.com

-"I can help artists with ideating/adapting projects, developing their creative brand, and identifying grants, resources, and opportunities.
+"I can advise artists on ideating/adapting projects, developing their creative brand, and identifying grants, resources, and opportunities.
 I also offer peer coaching on creative entrepreneurship and nonprofit development strategies to help artists identify options and next steps."

 Skills: Creative Ideation and Strategy, Artistic Branding, Planning and Management.